noetl/noetl/documentation/docs/reference/dsl/formal_specification.md

 ### 9.2 Updating execution context (`ctx`)
 Cross-step state SHOULD be stored as references in `ctx` using `set_ctx` patches (recorded as events).

+**Note:** There is no special “Sink” tool kind.
+A sink is just a storage task that returns a reference.

 ---